Arduino and SPI Interface

 SCLK, which outputs a serial clock signal to synchronize communications

 CE, which enables and disables peripheral devices from the controller

-To create a custom SPI code, see Create Custom Arduino Add-On Device, Library, or Code
+To create a custom SPI code, see Create Custom Arduino Add-On Library

 Every SPI device implements SPI standards differently.
 Refer to the device datasheet to understand how your device will work.
 SPI Devices transmit data in four basic modes and control the clock phase and the clock polarity.
 For more information refer to the SPI standards documentation.